blinkhash/foundation-v1-server/README.md

 rpcport=26710
 ```

-For redundancy, its recommended to have at least two daemon instances running in case one drops out-of-sync or offline, all instances will be polled for block/transaction updates and be used for submitting blocks.
+For redundancy, it's recommended to have at least two daemon instances running in case one drops out-of-sync or offline.
+All instances listed will be polled for block/transaction updates and be used for submitting blocks.
 Creating a backup daemon involves spawning a daemon using the `-datadir=/backup` command-line argument which creates a new daemon instance with it's own config directory and coin.conf file.
-Learn about the daemon, how to use it and how it works if you want to be
-a good pool operator.
-For starters be sure to read:
+Learn about the daemon, how to use it and how it works if you want to be a good pool operator.
+For starters, be sure to read:
    * https://en.bitcoin.it/wiki/Running_bitcoind
    * https://en.bitcoin.it/wiki/Data_directory
    * https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_Calls_list
    * https://en.bitcoin.it/wiki/Difficulty

-#### 1) Downloading & Installing
+#### 2) Downloading & Installing
 Clone the repository and run `npm update` for all the dependencies to be installed:

 ```bash